Insidiae/blog-pending-ui-states/README.md

 }
 ```

-TODO: Aside - Pending Links with Remix
+You can also use spinners on the links themselves to indicate that the navigation is in progress.
+This can be useful on things like main navigation links.

 > **Note**
 >
 > Remix has a `<NavLink />` component that provides helpful props for styling active and pending states.
-For example, you can use the `isPending` state to render a spiner while you navigate to another page:
+For example, you can use the `isPending` state to render a spinner while you're navigating to another page:
 >
 > ```tsx
 > // app/routes/_index.tsx